muawiz-farooqi/routing-networks/readme.md

-Clay Gifford
-1001918296
+# *Networks Routing Project*
-Muhammad Muawiz Farooqi
+#### By: Clay Gifford, Muhammad Muawiz Farooqi
-1001825601

-## An application which simulates a router/router protocol using sockets
+An application which simulates a router/router protocol using sockets

 # Compilation Instructions: